zdelrosario/ds4e-workshop/ds4e/setup.md

 -- at any point it is *located* in a particular *directory*.
 The following screenshot illustrates `c`hanging `d`irectories (`cd`) to my `Downloads` folder, then `l`i`s`ting (`ls`) the contents of said directory.
-This is where I placed the `exercises.zip` archive for the workshop.
+This is where I placed the `ds4e-workshop-build.zip` archive for the workshop.
 (Note: On Windows, you must use the command `dir`, rather than `ls`.)

 ![terminal change directories](./images/terminal_cd.png)

-I unzip the archive `exercises.zip` from within terminal with the command `unzip exercises.zip -d exercises`, which results in the following:
+I unzip the archive `ds4e-workshop-build.zip` from within terminal with the command `unzip ds4e-workshop-build.zip -d exercises`, which results in the following:

 ![terminal unzip](./images/terminal_unzip.png)

-*Note*: On Windows, instead of `unzip`, you will need to run `tar -xf exercises.zip`.
+*Note*: On Windows, instead of `unzip`, you will need to run `tar -xf ds4e-workshop-build.zip`.
+Note that it may create a folder with the name `ds4e-workshop-build` instead, which means you would need to run `cd ds4e-workshop-build`.

 I can then `cd` into the unzipped folder and install the required Python packages with `pip install -r requirements.txt`.
 However, I can only do this